denisefr2/AlphaFlight/docs/README.md

-# RMIT Intro to IT Assignment 2
+# RMIT Intro to IT, Assignment 2(Group)
-Brought to you by Team Alphaflight
+Brought to you by team Alpha Flight